 - Shophouse (for commercial use)

-The following residential property types are restricted – they can only be bought if you have permission from the government (see further below for the link):
+Meanwhile, the following residential property types are restricted.
+They can only be bought if you have permission from the government:

 - Vacant residential land